HashirOwais/CloudCare/README.md

 This project was born out of a real-world need identified while volunteering at a local daycare.
 The initial prototype, a simple Python script, has been completely re-architected and rewritten into a robust, full-stack application.
 This evolution reflects my growth as a software engineer, applying industry best practices learned through co-op experiences to build a secure, scalable, and feature-rich platform.

-The backend is a monolithic ASP.NET Core Web API that serves a React frontend.
-It handles everything from user authentication and expense tracking to automated attendance logging via a custom facial recognition system.
+## Architecture

+This project is structured as a .NET monorepo, which centralizes development and simplifies dependency management across the different parts of the application.
+The current architecture consists of several key components:

+-   **`CloudCare.API`**: The core backend REST API built with ASP.NET Core.
+It handles all business logic, data processing, and communication with the database.
+-   **`CloudCare.Web`**: A modern frontend application built with **Blazor WebAssembly**, providing a rich and interactive user experience that runs directly in the browser.
+-   **`CloudCare.Business`**: A shared class library containing core business logic, services, and DTOs.
+-   **`CloudCare.Data`**: A shared class library responsible for data access, containing the Entity Framework Core DbContext, models, and repository implementations.

+This compact, library-based approach improves code reuse and maintainability.

+### Future Direction
+The long-term vision for CloudCare is to evolve this architecture towards a more distributed **microservices model**.
+This will allow for greater scalability, independent deployments, and technological flexibility for each service.

 ## Key Features

 -   **Expense Management:** Full CRUD functionality for tracking daycare expenses.
--   **Recurring Expenses:** Automated creation of recurring expenses based on customizable billing cycles (weekly, monthly, etc.).
+-   **Recurring Expenses:** Automated creation of recurring expenses based on customizable billing cycles.
 -   **User Management:** Secure user registration and profile management.
 -   **Data Lookups:** Endpoints to manage and retrieve categories, vendors, and payment methods.
 -   **Authentication:** Secured with Auth0, using JWT Bearer tokens for authentication.